 Coward Springs

 One of the larger former railway stations along the Oodnadatta Track, Coward Springs is a must-see stop.
 The restored station now serves as a heritage site and campground with an unexpected twist—it has a natural spa onsite.
-You can take a dip in the natural spring-fed hot tub for just $2/person, but time your visit wisely, as the tub is small and can only fit 2-4 people inside.
+You can take a dip in the natural spring-fed hot tub for just $2 per person but time your visit wisely, as the tub is small and can only fit 2-4 people inside.

 Coward Springs sits beneath a shady canopy of date palms and athel pines, making it a great place to camp.
 Unlike much of the Oodnadatta Track, it also has a cell tower with 4G Optus service – a perfect spot for an overnight stay on the Oodnadatta.